felipehcrfernandes/digital-lib/LLM-DETAILS.md

 - there is no audit trail specific to AI-originated actions yet
 - response precision still depends partly on prompt quality and model behavior

-These limitations are acceptable for the purpose of this case because the primary goal was to demonstrate the integration pattern, not to over-engineer an AI subsystem.
+These limitations are acceptable for the current scope because the primary goal was to keep the integration pattern clear without over-engineering an AI subsystem.

 ## Future Improvements